marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 ```

 `fakeroot` lib happens to be in a non-standard path in `/usr/lib/x86_64-linux-gnu/libfakeroot/libfakeroot-sysv.so`,
 neither does it have `SUID` set, so `ld.so` will refuse to preload it.
+Note also that `LD_DEBUG` won't work in
+secure-execution mode unless `/etc/suid-debug` is present on the filesystem.

 Alternatives to `fakeroot`
 =======